fschueler/systemml/src/main/scala/org/apache/sysml/api/linalg/README.md

 }
 ```

 This code performs a simple matrix multiplication of two random matrices and returns the result in the variable `C`.
-The result of `parallelize` is then `SystemMLAlgorithm[Matrix]`.
+The result of `parallelize` is then `SystemMLAlgorithm[Matrix]` which is assigned to the value `algorithm`.
 Up until now, no code has actually been executed.
 To run the algorithm with SystemML on Spark we have to evoke the `run()` method on the algorithm instance:

 ```scala
 package org.apache.sysml.examples